EricThomson/PySideSummer/Chapter14/usefulStuff.md

     If the delegate does not support painting of the data types you need or you want to customize the drawing of items, you need to subclass QtGui.QStyledItemDelegate, and reimplement QtGui.QStyledItemDelegate.paint() and possibly QtGui.QStyledItemDelegate.sizeHint() The QtGui.QStyledItemDelegate.paint() function is called individually for each item, and with QtGui.QStyledItemDelegate.sizeHint(), you can specify the hint for each of them.

-    When reimplementing QtGui.QStyledItemDelegate.paint(), one would typically handle the datatypes one would like to draw and use the superclass implementation for other types.
+    When reimplementing QtGui.QStyledItemDelegate.paint(), one would typically handle the data types one would like to draw and use the superclass implementation for other types.

     The painting of check box indicators are performed by the current style.
 The style also specifies the size and the bounding rectangles in which to draw the data for the different data roles.
 The bounding rectangle of the item itself is also calculated by the style.
-When drawing already supported datatypes, it is therefore a good idea to ask the style for these bounding rectangles.
+When drawing already supported data types, it is therefore a good idea to ask the style for these bounding rectangles.
 The QtGui.QStyle class description describes this in more detail.

-    If you wish to change any of the bounding rectangles calculated by the style or the painting of check box indicators, you can subclass QtGui.QStyle Note, however, that the size of the items can also be affected by reimplementing QtGui.QStyledItemDelegate.sizeHint()
+    If you wish to change any of the bounding rectangles calculated by the style or the painting of check box indicators, you can subclass QtGui.QStyle.
+Note, however, that the size of the items can also be affected by reimplementing QtGui.QStyledItemDelegate.sizeHint()

     It is possible for a custom delegate to provide editors without the use of an editor item factory.
 In this case, the following virtual functions must be reimplemented: